tttom/zmxtools/CONTRIBUTING.md

 ## One magic command

-Run `make test` to run everything we have!
+Run `make test` to run all quality checks in one go.

 ## Tests